West Carleton mites go 2-2 at OASA qualifier, featuring an example of good coaching

 However, the Caveman was NOT pleased.
 When he was young, long time blog readers may recall he could sometimes get into a rage when frustrated and revert to "Caveman-mode", hence his nickname.
 It doesn't happen much anymore, but when it does......

 Anyway, when the songs started, he looked to me at the third base bench with an exasperated look.
 Tears started leaking, he started muttering under his breath, paced around the circle a couple of times, stopped his feet, threw a couple of pitches up the screen, then called time and waved me out.
-At the best of times, he finds the signing bothersome, but given the four game weekend in which he pitched almost all of it, the heat, the stress, he wasn't too happy.
+At the best of times, he finds the singing bothersome, but given the four game weekend in which he pitched almost all of it, the heat, the stress, he wasn't too happy.

 "I NEED TO CONCENTRATE, I CAN'T STAND THIS SINGING!" he raged to me.
 It was a close game, and he was pitching well, but he was losing focus.
 I told him just to block it out and do his best, but I was worried that what had been a great game so far by both teams would not end well.

 As I walked back to our bench, the Curve Lake third base coach called time himself, and walked over to his kids on the first base side.
-After a quick chat with his team, the signing and chanting stopped, and never started again.
+After a quick chat with his team, the singing and chanting stopped, and never started again.

 The Caveman wiped away his tears and started chucking strikes again.